hablapps/pairstrading/PostPairsTrading.md

 Let's move on to the code we need to implement it.

 Imagine **we selected 13 world indexes** and aimed to assess whether they are **cointegrated** among them or not.
-In KDB+/Q we can start by declaring a variable containing every index and generating the cartesian product (`cross`) of this indexes.
+In KDB+/Q we can start by declaring a variable containing every index and generating the cartesian product (`cross`), I mean, all possible pair combinations for these indexes.

 ```q
 syms:`SP500`NASDAQ100`BFX`FCHI`GDAXI`HSI`KS11`MXX`N100`N225`NYA`RUT`STOXX